ozydingo/abigstick/_posts/2019-09-22-method-madness-chapter-2.md

 # BasicObject
 ```

 `obj`'s singleton class is a subclass of `MySubclass` itself.
+Same logic: `obj`'s singleton class is a subclass of `obj`'s class (`MySubclass`), just as `BasicObject`'s singleton class is a subclass of `BasicObject`'s class (`Class`).

+The only difference Ruby would need to be aware of is that when defining a singleton class for an object, its parent class is the objects's parent class if it has one, or the object's class if it doesn't.

-So using the same singleton rule, a method called on `obj` will get to look in `MySubclass` for a definition, but only after first looking at `obj`'s singleton class.
+So method lookup is dead simple.
+Start at the singleton class and go up the chain of ancestry.
+When we call a method on `obj`, we will eventually look for a definition in `MySubclass` using this rule, but only after first looking at `obj`'s singleton class.

 ## A final thought: class << self